How to Flip Furniture for Profit: A Step-by-Step Guide

 Market Analysis

-Choose Your Specialty: Focus on a specific style—be it vintage, contemporary, or rustic—to set your business apart from competitors.
+Choose Your Specialty: Pick a specific style—like vintage, contemporary, or rustic—to help your business stand out from the rest.

 Target Audience

-Define Customer Profiles: Gain insights into who your ideal customers are, their preferences, and where they typically shop.
+Define Customer Profiles: Understand who your ideal customers are, what they like, and where they usually shop.

 Craft a Comprehensive Business Plan